 - a.
-In accordance with the Code, Misconduct includes, but is not limited to, failure to comply with an employee's obligations under the Bank's Charter, any section of the Code, an individual's contract of employment and other duties of employment, Staff Rules and other Bank regulations, or to observe the standards expected of an international civil servant. - b.
-The Code provides general guidelines for reporting an allegation of Misconduct (an "Allegation"), and Staff Rule PE-328 ("Whistleblower Reporting and Protection") provides for the protection of employees who in good faith report a suspected violation having a reasonable belief that the information provided through such reporting is true (regardless of whether the Allegation is determined to be well founded). - c.
-Individuals who believe they have witnessed or experienced Misconduct are encouraged to report their concerns to the Office of Ethics, or one of the following individuals: - The Human Resources Department General Manager, the Talent Management Division Chief, or a Human Resources Business Partner; - ii.
-His supervisor; - iii.
-His supervisor's superior(s), including the respective Manager; or
+In accordance with the Code, Misconduct includes, but is not limited to, failure to comply with an employee's obligations under the Corporation's Charter, any section of the Code, an individual's contract of employment and other duties of employment, Staff Rules and other Corporation regulations, or to observe the standards expected of an international civil servant. - b.
+The Code provides general guidelines for reporting an allegation of Misconduct (an "Allegation"), and Staff Rule 29 provides for the protection of parties who in good faith report a suspected violation having a reasonable belief that the information provided through such reporting is true (regardless of whether the Allegation is determined to be well founded). - c.
+Individuals who believe they have witnessed or experienced Misconduct are encouraged to report their concerns to the Office of Ethics, or one of the following individuals: - i.
+His/her supervisor; - ii.
+His/her supervisor's superior(s), including the respective Department or Division Chief; - iii.
+The line supervisor of the accused person; or - iv.
+The Administration and SLA Management Division Chief (the "Chief